 If you have time on your hands, ask more questions to coffee companies, such as how was it grown and what do you have to show for the supply chain process?

 The research involved can sure be a time-consuming task.
-But it’s one of the best ways to put the power back into the hands of the consumer and ensure your morning coffee is ethical – and worth waking up for!
+But it’s one of the best ways to put the power back into the hands of the consumer and ensure your drinking an ethically sourced coffee in the morning – one worth waking up for!